 OUTLINE ITINERARY & THINGS YOU’LL EXPERIENCE

-After we’ve waved farewell to the spectacular City of Liverpool, we’ll hit the road to the legendary land of The Lake District in a 2-hour partially-narrated journey, navigating a spectacular section of the M6 motorway, passing Preston and Lancaster.
+After we’ve waved farewell to the spectacular City of Manchester, we’ll hit the road to the legendary land of The Lake District in a 2-hour partially-narrated journey, navigating a spectacular section of the M6 motorway, passing Preston and Lancaster.
 On a clear day you’ll see the famous British “backbone” called The Pennines.

 CASTLERIGG STONE CIRCLE